-We firmly believe in our social obligation to make a positive, lasting difference in the New Castle community.
-Atlas Point is always exploring new community engagement initiatives.
-In the past, we were able to support organizations such as Rose Hill Community Center, Food Bank of Delaware, Holloway Terrace Fire Company, and FAME, Inc. Going forward, we are working to increase our involvement with local STEM programs.
-Additionally, our employees regularly come together to give back through local volunteerism.
-Click below to learn more about our recent activities.
+We firmly believe that it is our social obligation to make a positive, lasting difference in our community.
+Atlas Point is always exploring new community engagement initiatives to invest in.
+Our employees regularly come together to give back through our 1% Club volunteer program and our STEM Committee.
+Click on the photos below to learn more about our recent activities.

 Atlas Point’s sustainable practices support Croda’s 1.5°C science-based target and its wider sustainability Commitment to become Climate Positive.
 Atlas Point is also home to our ECO Range, which manufactures 100% bio-based surfactants, the first of their kind in the United States.
 We are continuously re-evaluating our processes to determine how we can become more sustainable.
 We have already implemented numerous changes, such as using onsite solar panels and combined heat and power units that are powered by landfill gas.
 These shifts have resulted in: